openshift/jenkins-plugin/README.md

 #### "Verify OpenShift Deployment"

-The step name is "openShiftVerifyDeployment".
+The step name is "openshiftVerifyDeployment".
 Mandatory parameters are:

 a)  "deploymentConfig" or "depCfg":  The name of the DeploymentConfig to scale.